We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Cons: paint wears off, might bend or scratch easily

-Bumper plates are a great addition to any home gym, as they help minimize noise, reduce bounce, and protect your floors during strength training moves like deadlifts.
+Bumper plates are a great addition to any home gym, as they help minimize noise, reduce bounce, and protect your floors during strength training moves such as deadlifts.

 To accompany the Ohio Bar above, we recommend the Echo Bumper Plates V2, which are also from Rogue Fitness.
 Offering excellent value, the plates feature a durable design that uses stainless steel inserts and high quality rubber.

 Customers particularly appreciate the thin width of the plates, which makes it easy to maximize weight loads.
-Several people also mention that the plates are easy to grip to move them on and off the bar.
+Several people also mention that the plates are easy to grip and move on and off the bar.

 Best all-in-one home gym